NMillard/learnings/jenkins-basics.md

 ```

 Then, in the Jenkins dashboard, go to Manage Jenkins -> Configure System and set the SonarQube Servers name and Server URL with an authentication token.

+On the SonarQube side, you need to set up a webhook that sends the run report back to Jenkins.
+The webhook url is: `<your_jenkins_instance>:port/sonarqube-webhook/`